Our FAQs are designed to clear up confusion, and help dispel the myths around adoption…

 Can I adopt if I'm single?

 Yes!
-Single people can adopt, both men and women.
+Single people can adopt.
 There is nothing unusual about single parenting – around a quarter of households in the UK with dependent children are headed by a single parent.
-At Coram, we support adopters from a whole range of different family types through the process, and we have helped lots of single people to succesfully adopt.
+At Coram, we support adopters from a whole range of different family types through the process.
 If you are single and considering adopting, First4Adoption's handy factsheet 'Thinking of adopting if you are single' gives helpful information.
-Visit our section Who can adopt?, or watch single adopters Susan and Pamela tell their adoption stories.
+Visit our section - Who can adopt?
+Or watch single adopter Pamela tell her adoption story.

 Can I adopt if I'm gay or trans?

 Yes!
-Coram has been supporting LGBT+ couples and individuals to adopt for many years.
-Adoption is open to people who can meet the needs of children waiting for adoptive families, and we welcome enquiries from all different types of adopters, from across the spectrum of sexuality or gender identity.
+Coram has been supporting LGBTQ+ couples and individuals to adopt for many years.
+Adoption is open to people who can meet the needs of children waiting for adoptive families, and we welcome enquiries from all different types of adopters, from across the spectrum of sexuality and gender identity.
 Why not read our five facts on LGBT Adoption or watch our film of two dads Paul and Graham talking about adopting their sons.

 Can I adopt if I'm over 40?

 Yes, there is no upper age limit to adopt a child.
 If you have the health and energy to support a child as they grow up, into adulthood and beyond, we want to hear from you!
 Get in touch or come to one of our information events.